redradishtech/KioskMaker/docs-src/docs/index.md

 # This project

-KioskMaker is a set of scripts for building such a kiosk, based on [AlmaLinux](https://almalinux.org/), and targeting x86_64 hardware capable of running Chrome.
+KioskMaker is a set of scripts [on github](https://github.com/redradishtech/KioskMaker) for building such a kiosk, based on [AlmaLinux](https://almalinux.org/), and targeting x86_64 hardware capable of running Chrome.
 You feed the scripts a downloaded AlmaLinux `.iso`, and end with a raw disk image of a customized operating system, which you can write directly to the hard disk of a kiosk.